meinside/meinside.github.io/_posts/2015-12-07-Lets-Encrypt-with-Go-ACME-Client-Utilities.md

 {% highlight bash %}
 $ sudo a2enmod rewrite
-$ sudo service apache2 restart
+$ sudo systemctl restart apache2
 {% endhighlight %}

 then even when you connect over http, you'll be redirected to https automatically.